 The events of default under the Comerica Credit Facility include, among others, subject to grace periods in certain instances, payment defaults, covenant defaults, bankruptcy and insolvency defaults, cross-defaults to other indebtedness, judgment defaults, a material change default and a default in the event that the contract with the OPM Contract is canceled or terminated.
 Upon the occurrence and during the continuance of an event of default, Lender may declare all outstanding principal and accrued and unpaid interest under the credit facility immediately due and payable, increase the applicable interest rate by 5%, and may exercise other rights and remedies provided under the Comerica Credit Facility.
 IDX repaid and terminated the Comerica Credit Facility at the Closing.
 From time to time, IDX may explore additional financing sources and means to lower its cost of capital, which could include equity, equity-linked and debt financing.
 IDX cannot assure you that any additional financing will be available to it on acceptable terms, or at all.
 If IDX raises additional funds by issuing equity or equity-linked securities, the ownership of the existing shareholders will be diluted.
-If IDX raises additional financing by the incurrence of indebtedness, IDX may be subject to increased fixed payment obligations and could be subject to additional restrictive covenants, such as limitations on its ability to incur additional debt, and other operating restrictions that could adversely impact IDX's ability to conduct business.
-Any future indebtedness IDX incurs may result in terms that could be unfavorable to equity investors.
-There can be no assurances that IDX will be able to raise additional capital.
-The inability to raise capital would adversely affect IDX's ability to achieve its business objectives.
+If IDX raises additional financing sources and payment obligations and could be subject to additional restrictive covenants, such as limitations on its ability to incur additional debt, and other operating restrictions that could adversely impact IDX's ability to conduct business.
+Any future indebtedness IDX incurs may result in terms that could adversely affect IDX's ability to achieve its business objectives.